struc2ture/struc2ture.github.io/0701_mnemosyne_writeup.md

+---
-# Mnemosyne.
+title: Mnemosyne.
 Relocatable Memory.
 Relative Pointers.
 Malloc.
+---

 There are two parts to this story: a prologue and an epilogue.
 One, an experiment with relocatable memory.
 Two, a learning project to implement my own malloc.
 The result is an experimental library, Mnemosyne.